Utility Cjournal (UCJL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Utility Cjournal Historical Price

-According to the latest data gathered on Utility Cjournal live price page, the current price of Utility Cjournal is 10.72USD.
-The circulating supply of Utility Cjournal(UCJL) is 272.25K UCJL , giving it a market capitalization of $2.92M.
+According to the latest data gathered on Utility Cjournal live price page, the current price of Utility Cjournal is 9.83USD.
+The circulating supply of Utility Cjournal(UCJL) is 272.25K UCJL , giving it a market capitalization of $2.68M.

 The Utility Cjournal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UCJL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.